surfer190/fixes/api/kong-king-of-api-gateways.md

 An ESB promotes agility and flexibility

-AN ESB routes essages between services, monitor and control routing, control versioning, data transformation and security
+An ESB routes messages between services, monitor and control routing, control versioning, data transformation and security

 ### What is an API gateway?